 We believe that we will qualify for the listing of both our Common Stock and Series G Preferred Stock upon the successful sale of all of the shares of Series G Preferred Stock that are the subject of the Offering.
-We do not intend to close the Offering (the "Closing") until the earlier of: (i) the sale of a sufficient number of shares of Series G Preferred Stock necessary for us to meet the listing requirements for the NASDAQ Capital Markets for both our Common Stock and Series G Preferred Stock; (ii) the sale of a sufficient number of shares of Series G Preferred Stock together with the revenues we generate from our operations necessary for us to meet the listing requirements for the NASDAQ Capital Markets for both our Common Stock and Series G Preferred Stock; or (iii) as noted above, on a date 180 days after the effective date of this registration statement, subject to one extension of up to 90 additional days.
+We do not intend to close the Offering (the "Closing") until the earlier of: (i) the sale of a sufficient number of shares of Series G Preferred Stock necessary for us to meet the listing requirements for the NASDAQ Capital Markets for both our Common Stock and Series G Preferred Stock; (ii) the sale of a sufficient number of shares of Series G Preferred Stock; or operations necessary for us to meet the listing requirements for the NASDAQ Capital Markets for both our Common Stock and Series G Preferred Stock; or operations necessary for us to meet the listing requirements for the NASDAQ Capital Markets for both our Common Stock and Series G Preferred Stock; or operations necessary for us to meet the listing requirements for the NASDAQ Capital Markets for both our Common Stock and Series G Preferred Stock; or operations necessary for us to meet the listing requirements for the NASDAQ Capital Markets for both our Common Stock and Series G Preferred Stock; or (iii) as noted above, on a date 180 days after the effective date of this registration statement, subject to one extension of up to 90 additional days.